RESEARCH STARTER

 History

 During the second half of the nineteenth century, many groups began to focus on the needs of low-income children in the US.
 They recognized that children could not grow and learn without sufficient nutrition.
-Public programs to help provide food for these children began in several larger cities in the latter 1800s.
+Public programs to help provide food for these children began in several larger cities later in the 1800s.
 More cities added programs throughout the early 1900s, but the efforts were scattered and often underfunded.
-Sometimes local religious or charitable organizations prepared basic lunches for children.
+At times, local religious or charitable organizations prepared basic lunches for children.

 Public schools did not offer meals, however.
-Commercial refrigeration did not exist, and schools lacked suitable kitchens for serving an entire school.
-Instead, students brought simple lunches, went home for lunch and returned, or in some cases, began classes early enough to leave for the day by noon.
+Commercial refrigeration did not exist, and schools lacked suitable kitchens for serving the entire school.
+Instead, students brought simple lunches, went home for lunch, or started classes early enough to leave for the day by noon.

 In 2018, the Donald Trump administration eased the HHFKA restrictions on grains, low-fat flavored milks, and salt in school meals and, two years later, proposed additional cuts to the vegetable serving requirement.
-However, a federal district court reversed the 2018 change in early 2020 and the 2020 proposal was not implemented, in part due to the COVID-19 pandemic forcing the closure of schools around the country.
+However, a federal district court reversed the 2018 change in early 2020.
+The 2020 proposal was not implemented, in part due to the COVID-19 pandemic forcing the closure of schools around the country.

 By then, schools had found ways to make meals more appealing to children and instituted educational programs to help children learn the importance of eating nutritiously.
-Research found the diets of NLSP participants had improved in quality, the risk of childhood obesity among the poorest had fallen, program participation and revenues had grown, and food waste did not increase.
-The NSLP had grown to feed billions of free or reduced-cost meals (often both breakfast and lunch) to more than 30.5 million schoolchildren annually, at a cost of about $12 billion.
+Research found that the diets of NLSP participants had improved in quality, the risk of childhood obesity among the poorest had fallen, program participation and revenues had grown, and food waste did not increase.
+The NSLP had grown to feed billions of free or reduced-cost meals—often both breakfast and lunch.
+In fiscal year 2024, the NSLP provided more than 4.8 billion lunches at a total cost of $17.7 billion.

 Free School Lunch Today

-During the COVID-19 pandemic, the USDA temporarily waived eligibility requirements for free school meals, and a 2021 YouGov poll indicated widespread public support among American adults for the universal free school meals.
+During the COVID-19 pandemic, the USDA temporarily waived eligibility requirements for free school meals.
+A 2021 YouGov poll indicated widespread public support among American adults for universal free school meals.
 However, funding for those additional meals dried up by the end of the 2021-22 academic year.
 By late 2023, nine state governments had instituted permanent programs in light of the successes of the federal expansion, employing a variety of funding models to cover the cost.
 Advocates of universal free school meals argue that they are democratizing and thus reduce lunch shaming and increase participation.

 In the fall of 2023, the USDA lowered the threshold for Community Eligibility Provision (CEP) designation, meaning that it would make school meals free in areas where just one in four low-income families received government assistance, down from two in five.
 One difficulty in implementation, however, was that completed meal application forms were tied to poverty data collection and thus the allocation and distribution of school funding.
 Congressional Republicans objected, too, arguing the cost was too high and calling instead for targeted spending to aid those in greatest need.